sailplatform/frontend-advanced-interview/README.md

 To start a development server to run the front-end application, firstly install dependencies using your prefered Node.JS package managers.
 Then, run the `dev` script specified in `package.json`.
-You should immediately see two links navigates to two questions.